jsjoeio/100-days-twilio-twitter/logs.md

 ### Day 45: 9/2/2018,
 Today's been quite the day.
 I finished Week 6 of CS50 and started working on the Survey Form project for freeCodeCamp.
 Trying TDD by writing my tests first - learning a lot 😁

+### Day 46: 9/3/2018,
+Finished setting up basic tests for @freecodecamp Survey Form - excited because I'm turning this into a "real" project I'm going to use on my new website 😀